grenedalf: population genetic statistics for the next generation of pool sequencing: Pairwise Heterozygosity Theta Pi

-The approach to compute this for a window is to sum up all values across the SNPs in the window.
+The approach to compute this for a window is to sum up all values across the SNPs in the window, and potentially compute an average to obtain a per-base-pair estimate of nucleotide diversity.
 This is the equation as implemented in \toolname{PoPoolation} as the measure called \texttt{pi}, and implemented in our \toolname{grenedalf} as well.
-Note that the denominator only depends on the total coverage $\coverage$ and the pool size $\samplesize$, and hence only needs to be computed once per coverage level, yielding a significant computational speedup.
+Note that the denominator only depends on the total read depth $\readdepth$ and the pool size $\samplesize$, and hence only needs to be computed once per read depth level, yielding a significant computational speedup.